 Here are three famous walking routes taking in a variety of locations throughout Andorra, which allow you to explore and really get to know the nature of Andorra.
 They are difficult hiking routes for experienced hikers/walkers, but scroll down for some easier routes to see the stunning scenery.

 This 88km route takes you from the French border at Pas de la Casa through all seven parishes of Andorra.
 It forms part of a longer route starting in Formigueres, in French Catalonia, passing through Andorra, and ending in Spain at La Seu d’Urgell.

 A 44km route forming part of the European Grand Route E4, which enters Andorra through the French Pyrenees, and leaves into Spain before continuing south all the way to Gibraltar.

 This is a circular route, "the tour of a whole country", of 120km taking in all seven parishes, split into seven sections so that you can enjoy the route over a week.
 This route can be joined in four places, Aixovall, Bordes d'Envalira, Incles or Llorts, and along the way there are 30 different mountain huts where you can sleep.

-The tourist board of each of the seven parishes of Andorra organise guided walks throughout the week, which can be booked via the relevant tourist office.
+The tourist board of each of the seven parishes of organise guided walks in Andorra throughout the week, which can be booked via the relevant tourist office.
 The list below gives you the day of the week for each tour, days subject to change, and please see the official tourist board for further details and booking.